 Have breakfast and proceed to Volcanoes national park headquarters for another briefing, this time for golden monkey trekking; and not the gorilla trekking.
 Enter into the bamboo forest, on the lower slopes of Virunga Mountains where these shy, rare primates inhabit.
 Golden monkey trekking tours lasts averagely 1-5 hours depending on the movements of the golden monkeys.

 During trekking, you will meet other resident primates in the park like, Blue and black colobus monkeys, Vervet monkeys, red tailed monkeys, olive baboons, among others.
-After trekking the golden monkeys, return to the lodge for lunch, relax and in the evening, opt for a community tour to the nearby Ib’yiwachu village and enjoy cultural performances, traditional activities, local brew, songs, stories, and return to the lodge for overnight stay.
+After trekking the golden monkeys, return to the lodge for lunch, relax and in the evening, opt for a community tour to the nearby Ib’yiwachu village and enjoy cultural performances, traditional activities, local brew, songs and their interesting stories.